GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

 ### Is there a downside to lazy loading images that are within the device viewport?

-It is safer to avoid putting `loading=lazy` on above-the-fold images, as Chrome won't preload `loading=lazy` images in the preload scanner.
+It is safer to avoid putting `loading=lazy` on above-the-fold images, as Chrome won't preload `loading=lazy` images in the [preload scanner](/preload-scanner/) and will also delay fetching such images until all layout is complete.
 See [Avoid lazy-loading images that are in the first visible viewport](#avoid-lazy-loading-images-that-are-in-the-first-visible-viewport) for more information.

 ### How does the `loading` attribute work with images that are in the viewport but not immediately visible (for example: behind a carousel, or hidden by CSS for certain screen sizes)?

-Using `loading="lazy"` _may_ prevent them being loaded when they are not visible but within the [calculated -distance](#distance-from-viewport-thresholds).
+Using `loading="lazy"` _may_ prevent them being loaded when they are not visible but within the [calculated-distance](#distance-from-viewport-thresholds).
 For example, Chrome, Safari and Firefox do not load images using `display: none;` styling—either on the image element or on a parent element.
 However, other techniques to hide images—such as using `opacity:0` styling—will still result in the images being loaded.
 Always test your implementation thoroughly to ensure it's acting as intended.

 ### What if I'm already using a third-party library or a script to lazy-load images?